 Adding a tin backsplash is best mixed with fewer design elements, as it works best by being one of the focal points for your kitchen.

 Leaving tin exposed can cause rust.
 Even though there is a solution like a corrosion-resistant finish that you can apply onto each tile before installation, common households use acidic liquids like vinegar, coffee, and lemon juice - and these can reach beneath this finish and damage the tin inside.

 Although you can remove rust, if tin corrodes, then it becomes challenging to fix, and that means if your corrosion damages your backsplash panel, it may be time to replace it altogether.

 It's unfortunate, but if tin gets even a slight knock, then a dent may arise.
 As tin tiles are lightweight, the metal is fragile.
 Therefore, dents can occur, and they are difficult to repair or remove.

 How to get the best out of Your Tin Tile Backsplash?

-Tin tiles for a backsplash is certainly a worthwhile investment, but it's important to know that you shouldn't just sit back and allow it to do its job.
+Tin tiles for a backsplash are certainly a worthwhile investment, but it's important to know that you shouldn't just sit back and allow it to do its job.
 Once you have the backsplash fitted, you will need to take great care of it, especially if you plan on having it for years to come.

-Perhaps the most important aspect to stay on top of is the maintenance work for your backsplash.
+Perhaps the most important aspect to stay on top of is the maintenance work for your tin ceiling tile backsplash.
 Even though they don't require a large amount of maintenance, it still needs some, and that's important enough.
 For a good, solid clean, especially if there are oil and grease splashes, use a little dish detergent and a sponge.